What is Hampi?

 In general, gatecrash is a reputed check in style in town.
 But advance booking is preferred during the peak season.

 You can make a decent tour of the hampi ruins in 3 to 4 days.
-Though it’s not uncommon to see tourists do a 1day crash tour of Hampi.
+Though it’s not uncommon to see tourists do a 1 day crash tour of Hampi.
 Stretch it for atleast 2 days, if you can.
 You can also find cheap but value for money backpacker lodge type accommodation by the river side.
 People do stay it those for weeks ….

 Today, far from its erstwhile metropolitan status, Hampi is very much a rural place.
 Many villages are scattered around this area where agriculture is the prime occupation.

 Though it owns the much-touted UNESCO World Heritage tag, Hampi at its heart is a humble place.
-This is a place where a city dweller can savor the raw village life at its best.
-For me it looks like the villagers over here don’t mind a nosy-goofy tourist stray into their village.
+This is a place where a city dweller can savor the village life at its rural best.
+It looks like the villagers over here don’t mind a nosy-goofy tourist stray into their village.
 Time, it seems, forgotten to move on in this part of the world…

-More on local Etiquette , for those who are new to India.
+Take a look at the local Etiquette & customs , for those who are new to India.

 How to tour Hampi?

 On foot! , that’s if you want to comb all the major ruins.
-You can hire bicycle or mopeds to cover a wider area ,say spots located 5 kilometers(3 miles) apart.
+You can hire bicycles or mopeds to cover a wider area ,say spots located 5 kilometers(3 miles) apart.